MO436-MC934/notebooks/README.md

 on innovative enhancements, and enables hardware vendors to streamline optimizations for their platforms.

-Details about this project are in the [ONNX Section](https://github.com/MO436-MC934/notebooks/wiki/1.ONNX-Model#1open-neural-network-exchange--onnx) in the Wiki.
+The syllabus of this section is described in [ONNX Section](https://github.com/MO436-MC934/notebooks/wiki/1.ONNX-Model#1open-neural-network-exchange--onnx) in the Wiki.

-## Second Project: The GLOW Plataform
+## Section 2: The GLOW Plataform

 Glow is a machine learning compiler and execution engine for hardware accelerators.
 It is designed to be used as a backend for high-level machine